itsmitchievous/itsmitchievous/README.md

 </a>

 ### WELCOME TO MY SAFE SPACE!
-Hello there!
 I'm a passionate 2nd year Information Technology student at Centro Escolar University, driven by an insatiable curiosity for all things tech, especially in the world of backend development.
 With a fervent desire to unravel the complexities of software engineering, I'm on a relentless journey to master the craft of building robust, scalable, and efficient systems that power the digital world.

 Through my academic pursuits and extracurricular activities, I aim to cultivate a deep understanding of databases, data structures, algorithms, and software architecture principles.
 My GitHub journey is not just about committing code; it's about embarking on a transformative learning experience, embracing challenges, and collaborating with fellow developers to create impactful solutions.